The difference between minerals and rocks

 Igneous rocks form from the cooling of molten magma or lava; sedimentary rocks result from mineral deposits that settle over time; whereas metamorphic rocks arise when intense heat and pressure cause changes in existing rock formations.

 In contrast to rocks, minerals are naturally occurring chemical compounds with a definite chemical composition and crystalline structure.
-They originate from geological processes such as volcanic eruptions, precipitation from water solutions or evaporation of lake waters.
+They originate from geological processes such as volcanic eruptions, precipitation from water solutions, or evaporation of lake waters.

-Minerals are the building blocks of life and the foundation of many geological processes.
+They are the building blocks of life and the foundation of many geological processes.
 Crystals, in particular, have been studied for centuries due to their unique structures and properties.

 In this article, we will explore the geology of minerals, with a special focus on crystals.
 We will examine how they form and what makes them different from other geological materials.